wtplant/blockmatics/README.md

 *Set up an EC2 instance(chainstream) with port mapping to: **8501***

+**Edit inbound port rules on AWS:** Navigate to the instance>click on the `security` tab>click the security group>click on edit inbound rules.

 *Once completed run the following code to keep app running **see [video](https://www.youtube.com/watch?v=DflWqmppOAg&t=709s)***

 The cmd to keep app running is:
 `nohup python3 -m streamlit run nodestream.py`

 Stop it from running by sending the kill cmd for its process ID:
 `kill <PID>`
 You can check the process ID of the streamlit process ID with one of the following commands:
 `ps -ef | grep streamlit`